Method Overriding in Java (with Examples)

-Method overriding in Java means redefining a method in a subclass to replace the functionality of superclass method.
+Method overriding in Java means redefining a method in a subclass to replace or customize the functionality of a method inherited from the superclass.
 When the method of superclass is overridden in the subclass to provide more specific implementation, it is called method overriding.

-In other words, when the superclass method is available to subclass by default through inheritance and subclass does not satisfy with superclass implementation, then the subclass is allowed to redefine that method on its requirement.
+In other words, when the superclass method is available to subclass by default through inheritance and subclass does not satisfy with superclass implementation, the subclass is allowed to redefine that method according to its own requirements.
 This feature is called method overriding in Java.

-To override a method in a subclass, the method must be defined in the subclass using the same signature and same return type as in its superclass as shown in the below figure.
+To override a method in a subclass, the method must be defined in the subclass using the same signature and same or covariant return type as the method in its superclass.
+Look at the below figure.

-The superclass method, which is overridden, is called overridden method in Java.
+The superclass method being overridden is called overridden method in Java.
 The subclass method which is overriding the superclass method is called overriding method in Java.
+In other words, the method in the subclass that provides the new implementation is called the overriding method.
+Look at the above figure.

 public class Marry